CAMSCSC/GitBook-Learn/software/worldmachine/worldmachine.md

 ## Tutorial
 ![](wmgettexture.PNG)
-This setup can be used to show a texture and a 3D mesh on
+This setup can be used to show a generated texture and a generated mesh on 3D mockup as well as save both the mesh and texture.